Chrissiefoley/cf-frontend-copied/README.md

 - Manual testing through the application interface to verify that the functionality is working as expected with console.log statements in the browser console to check for errors and debugging.
 - Some unit tests using Jest and React Testing Library in component files to test individual components/functions and integrations.

+## Future Improvements
+- Implement filter by functionality with genre, author and rating.
+- Add in review page to show reviews and ratings with review database.
+- Favourite books feature to allow user to drag their top 5 fives and save into their favourite books database.